The Client (The Office): Cultural references

 Michael tells Jan that he moved their meeting from a Radisson to a Chili's, per advice—that he sent in—to the magazine Small Businessman.
 During their meeting, Michael tells Christian and Jan the Lighthouse and naval vessel joke.
 Dwight reveals to the camera that he was once in a production of Oklahoma!, and played the part of "Mutie The Mailman".
 He explains that the production had too many kids, so they made up extra roles.

 Michael's screenplay is a parody of secret agent films, most notably the James Bond franchise.
 In Michael's screenplay, his love interest is named Catherine Zeta-Jones.
 The name of Michael's movie has been referenced several other times through the series.
 In the third season episode "Product Recall", Michael frantically states that, due to the amount of angry customers, the office has been "put at Threat Level Midnight."
-Michael's screenplay was eventually turned into a home movie, and is viewed by the entire office in the seventh season episode "Threat Level Midnight."
+Michael's screenplay is eventually turned into a home movie, which is viewed by the entire office in the seventh season episode "Threat Level Midnight."